BriteSnow/cloud-starter/doc/queue.md

-The `cloud-starter` Big App pattern is based on a full event-based cloud application architecture, based on [Redis Stream](https://redis.io/topics/streams-intro), which has all services talking to a bus/queue, and avoid any service-to-service direct communication.
+The `cloud-bigapp` Big App pattern is based on a full event-based cloud application architecture, based on [Redis Stream](https://redis.io/topics/streams-intro), which has all services talking to a bus/queue, and avoid any service-to-service direct communication.

 ![](images/arch-queue.png)